The Best Dog Breeds for Families: Find Your Next Family Dog

 2. Golden Retriever

-You see them everywhere from service and guide dogs to even major motion pictures like the “Air Bud” series!
+You see them everywhere from service and guide dogs to major motion pictures like the “Air Bud” series.

-As you’ll see, Golden Retrievers earn their place as one of the best dog breeds for many times over!
+As you’ll see, Golden Retrievers earn their place as one of the best dog breeds for families many times over.

 Golden Retriever Breed Pros

-As one of the smartest, most confident, kind, and loyal dog breeds out there, the Golden Retriever is a great choice for any type of family.
+As one of the smartest, most confident, kind, and loyal dog breeds out there, the Golden Retriever is a great choice for many types of families.

-With neither an overly aggressive or timid temperament, their innate patience makes them a great match for kids of any age and families of any size.
+With neither an overly aggressive nor timid temperament, their innate patience makes them a great match for kids of many ages and families of many sizes.

-Goldens are as smart and kind as they are obedient and easily trained, meaning anyone who comes across you walking your dog will fall under their adorable spell instantly.
+Goldens are as smart and kind as they are obedient and trainable, meaning anyone who comes across you walking your dog may fall under their adorable spell instantly.

-While their fluffy coats do require some brushing during the week, they don’t get very dirty because they prefer to live indoors — with their family — rather than outside for long stretches of time.
+While their fluffy coats do require some brushing during the week, they usually do not get very dirty because they prefer to live indoors with their family rather than outside for long stretches of time.

-On top of all of that, they even have their special soft mouth grip — showcased in the popular egg challenge — so you never need to worry about your dog hurting your kids.
-(Not that you would have to worry about them biting your kids in the first place!)
+On top of all of that, they even have their special soft mouth grip, showcased in the popular egg challenge, so you don’t need to worry about your dog hurting your kids.
+Not that you would have to worry about them biting your kids in the first place.

 Golden Retriever Breed Cons

-You’ll need to dedicate a lot of your time playing with this dog because they love to exercise a lot and they’ll need the stimulus.
+You’ll need to dedicate time to playing with this dog because Golden Retrievers love to exercise and need stimulation.

-Anything your dog can go fetch, whether its a ball or flying disc, your Golden Retriever will love it.
+Anything your dog can fetch, whether it’s a ball or flying disc, your Golden Retriever will probably love it.

 4. Collie

-When it comes to pop culture, the only dog even close to the Golden for its fame is the Collie (also known as “Lassie”).
+When it comes to pop culture, the only dog even close to the Golden Retriever for its fame is the Collie, also known as “Lassie.”

 Not only are they a well-known breed, but they easily make our list of best dog breeds for families.

-Smart-as-a-whip, they’re a great long-haired option for those looking for a loyal, dependant medium-sized dog.
+Smart-as-a-whip, they’re a great long-haired option for families looking for a loyal, dependent, medium-sized dog.

 Collie Breed Pros